UAF-RCS/uaf-rcs-hpc-docs/third-party-software/lmod.md

 * module spider moduleName - search for a specific moduleName.
 The output will list what needs to be loaded to be able to load the module you searched for
 * module keyword - search all modules for a specific keyword

+Loading modules will only be active for the current session you are in.
+Each time you log into Chinook you will need to reload any modules.
+If you wish to avoid this you can add any module commands to your .bashrc.

+You should also reload any modules in batch scripts you submit to Slurm.

 #### Hierarchical Naming Scheme <a id="hierarchical-naming-scheme"></a>

 Note: If you just wish to see the maximum amount of modules for our two main toolchains (intel and foss/GNU) you should run the following commands: